Doug Evans (fighter): Ultimate Fighting Championship

 Evans made his UFC debut in June 2007, fighting Roger Huerta at The Ultimate Fighter 5 Finale.
 He lost the fight via TKO.

 In his second UFC fight, Evans faced Mark Bocek at UFC 79.
 He lost the fight via unanimous decision and was subsequently released from the promotion.

 Lethwei

-In June 2001, Evans was matched against Lethwei World Champion Wan Chai at the "International Myanmar traditional boxing challenge & Myanmar-Australia talent testing boxing competition" in Yangon, Myanmar.
-In he first round, Evans was dropped to the floor with a knee strike to the lower abdomen while clinching and lost by referee stoppage (TKO).
-Evans later claimed he was kneed in the groin by Wan Chai, however the official did not see the strike and TKO remained.
+In June 2001, twelve years after Burma changed its name to Myanmar, the first international event took place in Yangon with professional fighters from the United States facing Burmese fighters under full traditional Lethwei rules.
+The delegation of three American fighters brought by the IKF were Evans, Shannon Ritch, and Albert Ramirez.
+Evans was matched against Lethwei World Champion Wan Chai at theInternational Myanmar traditional boxing challenge & Myanmar-Australia talent testing boxing competition in Yangon, Myanmar.
+In the first round, Evans was dropped to the floor with a knee strike to the lower abdomen while clinching and lost by referee stoppage (TKO).
+Evans later claimed he was kneed in the groin by Wan Chai, however the official did not see the strike and result remained.
+All three Americans lost to the Burmese.